Discover the best colors for kitchen cabinets.

 Paint Your Pantry—Love magenta or emerald green but too afraid to use it on your kitchen cabinets or walls?
 Try painting your pantry instead.
 You'll immediately feel happy every time you open the door to grab an ingredient and see a fun and intense color that might not have worked in the kitchen itself.

-If you're toying with the idea of painting your cabinets poppy red, start inside them first.
-You'll get a sweet surprise every time you open them up it'll give you some time to test the shade out before completely committing to it.
+Paint Inside Your Shelves—If you're toying with the idea of painting your cabinets poppy red, start inside them first.
+You'll get a sweet surprise every time you open them up, and it'll give you some time to test the shade out before completely committing to it.
 Paint can really wake up open shelving as well.

 Stencil Your Walls—Stenciling your walls isn't exactly easy, but it's a very cool way to create a really special spot in your kitchen.
 Choose a stencil that speaks to you and then choose a wall where it will shine.